"No thief dey here": Stonebwoy performs at UG, shades Shatta Wale on stage

 - The latter's show was cancelled following a release from the school's authorities

-Ghanaian musician Stonebwoy, the reigning TGMA Artiste of the Year, performed at the just-ended Liman Hall Artiste night at the University of Ghana Legon.
+Ghanaian musician Stonebwoy, the reigning TGMA Artiste of the Year, performed at the just-ended Limann Hall Artiste Night at the University of Ghana, Legon.

-Shatta Wale was to perform at another campus show on the same day, but the Dean of Students cancelled it, as per a release sighted by YEN.com.gh.
+Shatta Wale was to perform at another campus show on the same day, but the Dean of Students cancelled it, according to a release sighted by YEN.com.gh.

 Stonebwoy made some snide statements during his performance, which have caused a stir online amid Shatta Wale's accusations.